 Running The boiler is running and heating water.
 The Main Valve is open or this is the called for $\%$ of input.
 Running 100% The boiler is calling to run at 100% modulation.
 Shorted Sensor The indicates the temperature sensor which has shorted.
-Sensors are: Outside, Supp Return, Header, DHW, Stack, and System Return.
+Sensors are: Outside, Supply, Return, Header, DHW, Stack, and System Return.
 Stack Temperature is High If a 1k ohm platinum stack sensor is used, this message will be displayed .
-Caused by poor heatransfer in the exchanger.
+Caused by poor heat transfer in the exchanger.
 Standby The boiler has no call for heat.
 There is no Heat Demand Input.
 Supply Water Temperature has Exceeded its High Limit Setting The Mechanical High Limit on the Boiler has tripped.
 The high limit interlock breaks power to the ignition control and effectively removes any chance of the gas valve receiving power.
 The HeatNet series control remains powered to record and display the fault The interlock is located on J5, HIGH LIMIT.
 Ensure power is present on the input to the High Limit Control.
 Supply Water Temperature has Exceeded the Operating Limit When the supply water temperature exceeds the top of the Operating Limit Band and the Operating Limit.
 This is the Yellow Band portion of the temperature bar on the Home Screen.
 Supply Water Temperature has Exceeded the Stat Operating Limit The system is in a heating mode, but none of the Displays when a mechanical thermostat input is used and connected to EXT OPER J11B.3 &J11B.4 and opens.
-User Interlock This may be used as a custom interlock input on J11B.1 & J11B.2, but is currently used on Encore boilers as a float switch at the bottome of the heat exchanger.
-Shutdown Test If the boiler runs continuously for a 24 hour period, the boiler will be cycled off and restarted Tachometer Fault The tachometer reading of the blower motor has exceeded the maximum RPM's for that boiler type.
-Temperature Limit Switch Fault The temperature switch on the combustion chamber door has reached its high limit and needs to be manually reset.
-Or, if the boiler is equiped with PVC venting there is a temperature high limit on the stack transition.
-When the temperature drops to a safe operating limit the sensor will automatically reset.
+User Interlock This may be used as a custom interlock input on J11B.1 & J11B.2, but is currently used on Torus boilers as a float switch at the bottome of the heat exchanger.
+Shutdown Test If the boiler runs continuously for a 24 hour period, the boiler will be cycled off and restarted

-This is the Damper proving time when the damper relay closes until the Damper prove interlock closes on J12B.7 & J12B.8. his is the flow proving period that is in effect when starting the boiler.
+Waiting for Damper to open This is the Damper proving time when the damper relay closes until the Damper prove interlock closes on J12B.7 & J12B.8.
+Waiting for Flow This is the flow proving period that is in effect when starting the boiler.
 The pumps/valves would have been called on prior to this message.
-It's time may be extended using the flow prove ime.
-The boiler has begun to start and is waiting for the handshaking events to begin with the ignition control and the HeatNet control.
-The WWS temperature has been exceeded.
+It's time may be extended using the flow prove time Waiting for Start Sequence The boiler has begun to start and is waiting for the handshaking events to begin with the ignition control and the HeatNet control.
+Warm Weather Shutdown in effect The WWS temperature has been exceeded.
 The boiler system is in a sleeping state, but can be awoken with a DHW call.
 Once the outside a ir temperature falls below the WWS temperature, normal space heating will restart.
-This message, unlike a Fault, still allows the boiler to function, but the issue should be serviced.
-The delta temperature across the boiler is too high The $\Delta T$ WARNING has been selected instead of FAULT when the Delta T has been exceeded When a call for heat has ended, and if the firing rate was greater than 50%, the boiler will drop to low fire and run for one minute before shutting off.
+Warning This message, unlike a Fault, still allows the boiler to function, but the issue should be serviced. ΔT has Exceeded its Limit The delta temperature across the boiler is too high ΔT has Reached its Warning Limit The ΔT WARNING has been selected instead of FAULT when the Delta T has been exceeded.
+Low Fire Shutdown When a call for heat has ended, and if the firing rate was greater than 50%, the boiler will drop to low fire and run for one minute before shutting off.